 I've been an avid photographer most of my life but had little interest in video.
-With the advent of YouTube and DSLR video all that changed.
+With the advent of YouTube and DSLR video that changed.
 I could share my classical guitar performances with the world.
 My intial attempts were poor.
-After many zips, bumps and fugly footage I realized my videos needed light--lots of soft light--and amassed an ever growing collection of CFL and LED light heads, softboxes and light stands.
+After many zips, bumps and fugly footage I realized my videos needed light, lots of soft light, and amassed an ever growing collection of CFL and LED light heads, softboxes and light stands.
 The Linco Flora and Hexogen Easy Softbox are the latest additions to my studio.

 Video set for above video | Linco Flora Light Banks & Hexogen Easy Softboxes

 Linco Flora Light Bank

 I opened the plain brown product box and found a carefully packaged six-bulb light head in the shape of a cartoon flower.
 The white nylon case with green accents appears durable and sports smooth contours and a large handle with foam grip.
 The long and thick power cord is permanently attached to the head.
 Bulb sockets have ceramic sleeves and CFLs screwed in easily.
 Bulb spacing, unlike most budget light heads, is sufficient for large 85 or 105W CFLs.
 The six sockets divide into two banks of three.
 Each bank has a power switch, allowing a choice of 100% or 50% power.
 You can use fewer or smaller CFLs if you need to tailor output for a small studio or large aperture shooting.

 Linco Flora Fluorescent Light Bank (image courtesy Linco)